pmarrone/dspace-dev-docker/README.md

 encourage experimenting with further tweaks.

 # This works on Linux
-Docker works on Windows and OsX too.
-Most of this 'should' work on Windows and OsX.
+Docker works on Windows and MacOS too.
+Most of this 'should' work on Windows and MacOS.
 The major problem, I believe, are mounted folders.
 On linux, they just work.
-On Windows and OsX, I'm not sure how they are mounted.
-Just thinking that containers are running inside a VirtualBox VM makes me believe that you will hit the same performance and event propagation issues that you get when you use shared folders on a VirtalBox VM.
+On Windows and MacOS, I'm not sure how they are mounted.
 Docker has been working to improve this integration, but I haven't tested any of this outside linux.

 # What's in it for me?